 ObservationsData obtained through objective human observation.
 For example, a researcher who notes that a plant looks wilted.Interviews with people regarding their experiences, opinions, perceptions and needs.
 For example, a ski resort that interviews customers on exit to determine elements of their customer experience that can be improved.

 SurveysAsking people a set of questions, often in a multiple choice or rating scale format.
-This is easier to convert to data than an interview but is often less open-ended.A procedure that is designed to test a hypothesis in a systematic and controlled fashion.
-For example, a farmer who tests a hypothesis that watering corn at dusk leads to higher yield against a positive control of watering at dawn.
+This is easier to convert to data than an interview but is often less open-ended.positive control of watering at dawn.

 User InputUser input such as a click or hover over a television show on the user interface for a video streaming service.

-TransactionsTransactions such as a digital rental of a film on a video streaming service.Data that originates with business processes.
+TransactionsTransactions such as a digital rental of a film on a video streaming service.business processes.
 For example, timing data for each unit as it passes through the workstations in a production line.